Becomebright/GroundVQA/README.md

 # GroundVQA

-Official PyTorch code of "Grounded Question-Answering in Long Egocentric Videos".
+Official PyTorch code of "Grounded Question-Answering in Long Egocentric Videos", *CVPR* 2024.

 [[Project page]](https://dszdsz.cn/GroundVQA/index.html) [[Paper]](https://arxiv.org/abs/2312.06505)

-The release is expected in two weeks.
+## News

+[Feb 2024] We update the CloseQA test set with rigorous human verification.
+The benchmark results will be updated in our paper shortly.

 ## Abstract